Renewal of Media Accreditation

 2. Supporting documentation

 A new letter requesting the renewal of the accreditation of the person(s) on official letterhead of the media organization signed by the Publisher, Editor-in-Chief, Assignment Editor or company official (along with their contact information).
-Please address the letter to the Media Accreditation Unit and upload it (in PDF format) to the form with your request.
-Letters will no longer be accepted by e-mail or fax.
+It should be recent, and include the duration of the assignment and reach of the media (print circulation, radio/television audience and/or statistical number of hits for website entities).
+Please address the letter to the Media Accreditation Unit and upload it (in PDF format) to the form when registering, along with samples, as described below.
+Letters will not be accepted by e-mail or fax.

 Samples of your coverage of the United Nations from the last 6 months.
 These samples should be uploaded to the form when submitting the request.
 If your pass has lapsed or you are applying for a temporary pass, please provide two recent samples of coverage of international affairs.